sthawinke/smoppix/README.md

 library(smoppix)
 ```

-Load a dataset, and convert it to a *spatstat* hyperframe.
+Load a dataset, convert it to a *spatstat* hyperframe, adn make an
+explorative plot:

 ``` r
 data(Yang)